 The bidirectional Glenn shunt (BDG) is often the second procedure done in the pathway of single ventricle palliation.
 Surgery is usually done between 4-6 months of age.
 This surgery allows deoxygenated, "blue" blood from the head to drain passively to lungs.
+This procedure can be done with or without the heart-lung machine (cardiopulmonary bypass), depending on the patient's anatomy and prior procedure, if any.

 A median sternotomy (incision through the middle of the chest) is done through the patient's previous incision, if one exists.
-The child is placed on the heart-lung machine (cardiopulmonary bypass).
+Depending on the operative plan, cardiopulmonary bypass may or may not be utilized.
 The superior vena cava (SVC) is divided from the right atrium.
 An incision is made on the pulmonary artery.
 The SVC is then sutured to the incision on the pulmonary artery.
 If the patient also has a left-sided SVC, the procedure is repeated on the left (bilateral bidirectional Glenn shunt).
-Bypass is then stopped and the chest incision is closed.
+If used, bypass is then stopped and the chest incision is closed.